jeffmurchison/OCS-Price-Per-Gram/readme.md

+## Depreciated

+This extension was created when the OCS website was in its infancy and lacked many features.
+They have added $/g prices on product pages natively now so there is no need for this extension.
+This repo will be kept for reference.

 ## About

 **Description:** A Google Chrome extension to show the $/g on OCS product pages.
 This project is retired and won't see any further development since the OCS now natively shows price per gram.